Toutouwai/SanitizerEasySlugger/README.md

 ### seoSlugger($string, $options)

-Augments the strings before turning them into slugs.
+Augments the string before turning it into a slug.
 The conversions are related to numbers, currencies, email addresses and other common symbols.

 ```php
 $slug = $sanitizer->seoSlugger('The price is $5.99');